TIP: Use the contents over to the side for an overview of this info-rich page!

 A list of our sub-orgs for this year will be published on this site.

-If you’re chosen as a GSoC student, you’re going to be expected to make some decisions on your own, so you can make a better first impression on mentors by showing that you’re able to narrow down your field of choices!
+If you’re chosen as a GSoC participant, you’re going to be expected to make some decisions on your own, so you can make a better first impression on mentors by showing that you’re able to narrow down your field of choices!

 What do I need to know to participate in Summer of Code with OSC?

 The answer to this depends a lot on the project you choose.
 We have a range of projects, from beginner to advanced.
-Every sub orgs expects different things from their students.
+Every sub orgs expects different things from their participants.
 Maybe you’ll need to know a bit about machine learning, or email, or image processing.
 The best answer to this question is, “always ask your mentors what you will need to know” for a specific project.

 But a lot of people ask early on because they want to be sort of generically ready, but they’re not sure what they want to do yet.
 So the above answer is not always super helpful.